 - "Leave us a review and get a free coffee."
 Ok.

 - "Leave us a review and get 15% off your next order with us."
 Not ok as customers only get the reward if they make another purchase with the company.

 - "Every month we'll draw one lucky reviewer to win a holiday."
 Ok.

 Let us know what you're offering

 Our review community is transparent and open, so if you want to offer incentives, email the Trustpilot Compliance Team and we'll review the incentive to make sure it fits our guidelines (US Guidelines/UK Guidelines).
-As recommended by competition watchdogs, we'll then update your company's profile page to let users know you sometimes offer incentives when collecting reviews.
+We'll then update your company's profile page to let users know you sometimes offer incentives when collecting reviews.
 This will be displayed under your company's activities.